Medically reviewed by Drugs.com. Last updated on Apr 1, 2022.

 Diphenoxylate hydrochloride is devoid of morphine-like subjective effects at therapeutic doses.
 At high doses it exhibits codeine-like subjective effects.
 The dose which produces antidiarrheal action is widely separated from the dose which causes central nervous system effects.
 The insolubility of diphenoxylate hydrochloride in commonly available aqueous media precludes intravenous self-administration.
 A dose of 100 to 300 mg/day, which is equivalent to 40 to 120 tablets, administered to humans for 40 to 70 days, produced opiate withdrawal symptoms.
 Since addiction to diphenoxylate hydrochloride is possible at high doses, the recommended dosage should not be exceeded.

 Following initial improvement of respiratory function, repeated doses of naloxone hydrochloride may be required to counteract recurrent respiratory depression.

 Lomotil Dosage and Administration

-After initial control has been achieved, after which the dosage may be reduced to meet individual requirements.
-Control may often be maintained with as little as 5 mg (two tablets or 10 ml of liquid) daily.
+After initial control has been achieved, the Lomotil dosage may be reduced to meet individual requirements.
+Control may often be maintained with as little as two Lomotil tablets daily.

-If clinical improvement of chronic diarrhea after treatment with a maximum daily dose of 20 mg of diphenoxylate hydrochloride is not observed within 10 days, symptoms are unlikely to be controlled by further administration.
+If clinical improvement of chronic diarrhea after treatment with the maximum recommended daily dosage is not observed within 10 days, discontinue Lomotil as symptoms are unlikely to be controlled by further administration.